kjm0001/fx/README.md

 * __name__
   * `Type: string` · `Default: ""` · `required`
   * The name of the argument.
-The names is used internally to differentiate positional arguments and in the command help menu.
+The name is used internally to differentiate positional arguments and in the command help menu.
 * __description__
   * `Type: string` · `Default: ""` · `required`
   * Detailed description of the argument.